michaeluno/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.5.10 =
+- Changed the behavior of the `color` field type to have the default value getting reflected in repeated field.

 = 3.5.9 - 2015/06/25 =
 - Added the ability for the `size` field type to create sub-fields by passing an array of labels.